01TeardownHow it works

 Pathway Protocol Teardown.

-This teardown explains a public method I use to route AI-supported work through clear roles, checks, handoffs, and final human review.
+This teardown explains a public method I use to route AI-supported work through clear roles and source material.
+It keeps working records, checks, handoffs, and final human review visible.

 02SituationRepeated agent work